Q. What are the specifications of the Hoks?

 Q. Can I mount AT bindings on the Kōms?

 Yes, but carefully.
-The Kōm has a wood core with fiberglass reinforcement but there is only a binding plate in the toe area of the 162 and 150.
+The Kōm has a wood core with fiberglass reinforcement and there is a binding plate in the center of the Koms.You can see it if you hold the skis up in good light.
+Make sure your binding parts hit with in the retention area.
 If you are doing really aggressive skiing we recommend Quiver Killers for added binding retention. (http://quiverkiller.com)

 Q. How do I measure to mount bindings on the Kōms?